PrestaShop/docs/src/content/1.7/development/internationalization/localization-packs.md

 Most existing languages are available in [Crowdin][crowdin] for translation, but not all are available in PrestaShop.

-This is because some languages have a a low completion level on Crowdin.
+This is because some languages have a low completion level on Crowdin.

 ## Activate support for a new language in PrestaShop